10 tips about nutrition and diet

 Try swapping red and processed meat for these:

-• pulses, such as beans and lentils
+- Pulses, such as beans and lentils.

-• poultry, such as chicken and turkey 🍗
+- Poultry, such as chicken and turkey. 🍗

 Beans, peas, and lentils are also very high in fiber and don’t affect your blood glucose levels too much – making them a great swap for processed and red meat and keeping you feeling full.
 Most of us know that fish is good for us, but oily fish like salmon and mackerel are even better.
 These are rich in something called omega-3 oil, which helps protect your heart.
-Try to eat two portions of oily fish a week.
+Try to eat 2 portions of oily fish a week.

 4. Eat more fruits and vegetables